 Raccoons (Procyon Lotor) a.k.a.
-Coons are one of the best known and easily recognised non-domesticated mammals in our region.
+Coons are one of the best known and easily recognised non-domesticated chicken predators.
 Due to their adaptability raccoons are able to use urban areas as a habitat.
 Easily accessible refuse bins, fruit and nut trees and chicken coops are favoured sources of food for urban raccoons.
 Though their preferance is fruit and nuts, their diets consist mainly of insects, worms and other animals that are readily available.
 Unfortunately that includes chickens.

 An average specimen of the raccoon is 32 inches long, including the tail, and weighs 11 to 18 pounds.
 In the Northern part of their range raccoons may weigh as much as 33 pounds.
 Male raccoons are generally larger than the females.
 Their fur is relatively long with an overall coloration of grizzled grey to brownish black.
 The most distinctive features of the raccoon are the blank-ringed tail and the blackish coloration on the front of the face, which resembles a bandit's mask.

 Raccoons are native to North and South America, ranging as far south as northern Argentina and as far north as Southern Canada.
 The northern limits of their range have been expanding in recent years due to increased agricultural activity in Canada.
 Raccoons have been introduced in Europe and Asia as well, with Germany hosting the largest population.
 Raccoon sightings have also been reported in all the countries bordering Germany.
 Within their range, raccoons prefer to inhabit the lower elevations, avoiding the particularly harsh winter conditions of the high mountains, but in recent years the raccoons have been moving into new habitats which include mountain ranges, prairies and coastal marches.

 Method of kill